Saint Louis Chess Club: Allegations of sexual assaults

 In 2020, club officials received allegations of sexual assaults by Alejandro Ramirez, a resident grandmaster who was the club's highest-paid employee for at least two years.
 Officials said they launched no formal investigation but "stopped engaging Ramirez in any capacity where he would come into contact with minors".

 In 2022, two-time women's national champion Jennifer Shahade filed a formal complaint to the United States Chess Federation alleging that Ramirez had twice sexually assaulted her.
 In February 2023, Shahade, frustrated by the responses of club and federation officials, posted her allegations to social media.
 Within a month, seven more women came forward to accuse Ramirez of sexually assaulting them.
 In March 2023, the Wall Street Journal reported that club officials had known of allegations against Ramirez at least since 2015.
 Ramirez resigned from the club.

-In August 2023, Shahade sued the club and the U.S. federation, alleging that they had mishandled the allegations and tried to silence her.
+In August 2023, Shahade sued the U.S. federation, alleging that they had mishandled the allegations and tried to silence her.
 Officials denied the allegations.
 Leading chess platforms Chess.com and Lichess announced that they would no longer support the St. Louis club nor cover its tournaments because of how the club had handled the allegations.

 Two months later, the club's board of directors released a statement in which they said the club "should have done more to address the allegations made by those who bravely came forward with information about his inexcusable behavior".
 They also said the club had hired a legal team led by Catherine Hanaway "to review all its guidelines, practices and procedures when it comes to ensuring the safety and security of everyone participating in chess".
 After this statement, Chess.com resumed its support and coverage of the club's tournaments, while Lichess did not.
 Lichess resumed their support on June 18th, 2025 after the club updated their policies.

 Grandmaster-in-Residence

 The STLCC has a Grandmaster-in-Residence who provides lectures, lessons and camps for the community.
-The titled players who have held the position are (in order of first residency): Ben Finegold, Yasser Seirawan, Alejandro Ramírez, Varuzhan Akobian, Jennifer Shahade, Ronen Har-Zvi, Irina Krush, Joshua Friedel, Anna Sharevich, Robert Hungaski, Bryan Smith, Maurice Ashley, Aviv Friedman, Tatev Abrahamyan, Mac Molner, Eric Hansen, Vita Kryvoruchko, Kateřina Němcová, Robin van Kampen, Cristian Chirilă, Eric Rosen, Denes Boros, Elshan Moradiabadi, Sabina Foisor, Vitaly Neimer, Atanas Kolev, Yaroslav Zherebukh, Mauricio Flores Ríos, Jesse Kraai, Vladimir Georgiev, Pepe Cuenca, Aman Hambleton, Aleksandr Lenderman, Tiberiu Georgescu, Steven Zierk, Dorsa Derakhshani, Joel Benjamin, Dariusz Swiercz, Mircea Pârligras, Lázaro Bruzón, Yuniesky Quesada, Alex Yermolinsky, Alexander Shabalov, Romain Édouard, Thalia Cervantes, Illia Nyzhnyk, Evgenij Miroshnichenko, Cemil Can Ali Marandi, Igor Novikov, Joshua Sheng, Benjamin Bok, Victor Mikhalevski, Melikset Khachiyan, Akshat Chandra, Emilio Cordova, and Vasif Durarbayli.
-Parligras is the only guest to teach completely virtually, during the COVID-19 pandemic.